charlottemgarcia/PECAP_DataCollection/README.md

 consequences thereof.

 # Developed by
-John Deeks and Charlotte Garcia at the MRC Cognition & Brain Sciences Unit, University of Cambridge, United Kingdom
+Charlotte Garcia in collaboration with John Deeks and François Guérit at the MRC Cognition & Brain Sciences Unit, University of Cambridge, United Kingdom

 # License
 CC-BY-NIC-SA